A novel approach to understanding CoViD-19: exploring the interplay of SARS-CoV-2 and CTL response: Conclusions

-We concluded that the \emph{saturated type CTL production rate}, $f_4$, is the function that most worsens the endemic state of infection, although all CTL proliferation functions asymptotically converge towards an endemic equilibrium.
+We concluded that the \emph{saturated type CTL production rate} $f_4$, is the function that most worsens the endemic state of infection, although all CTL proliferation functions asymptotically converge towards an endemic equilibrium.
 Furthermore, we verified that CTL proliferation functions that trigger stronger immune responses, such as $f_1$ and $f_3$, lead to fewer infected cells and a less pronounced viral load.
-All these conclusions about the immune response to SARS-CoV-2, are consistent with the different values of the FO derivative, $\alpha$.
+All these conclusions about the immune response to SARS-CoV-2 are consistent for different values of $\alpha$.
 However, the lower the value of $\alpha$, the lower the endemic state of the infection.

-The conclusions drawn from these models are extremely important in the conception of control programs and strategic interventions in developed and developing countries.
-This could help policy makers to devise strategies to reduce heavy economical and social burden of SARS-CoV-2 infection in the world.
+The results of the simulations are in line with what was expected.
+The method we used to find numerical solutions to our model is a method that is used in many published scientific papers, some of them on epidemic models similar to ours \cite{CMAP2019}.
+This leads us to believe that the accuracy of the numerical solutions of our model is quite reasonable.
+We address the readers who are interested in consulting the algorithm of Diethelm and Freed (1999) to reference \cite{DiethelmFreed1999}.

+These models allow us to draw a lot of conclusions about how we should act in situations related to epidemics in different countries around the world.
+For example, these mathematical analysis could help in decision making by government leaders in combating possible economic losses that come from pandemic disasters, particularly due to SARS-CoV-2 \cite{MauricioPinto2021}.

 Considering the scarce information relating the dynamics of SARS-CoV-2 and the immune system, we were able to obtain solid results that may contribute to the understanding of the disease and its mechanisms of action from a mathematical point of view.
 We hope in the near future to present an improved version of this model, based on more biochemical information regarding parameter values.
 Additionally, we plan to include the effect of vaccination at a cellular level to study how the immune system is reinforced and what the impact is on other cells.